What Is Moving NIO Limited (NIO) Today

-During the recent trading session for NIO Limited (NYSE:NIO), the company witnessed their stock drop by $-0.55 over a week and surge $0.52 from the price 20 days ago.
+During the recent trading session for NIO Limited (NYSE:NIO), the company witnessed their stock rise $0.02 over a week and surge $1.05 from the price 20 days ago.
 When compared to their established 52-week high of $10.64, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 02/26/19.
-The recent low of $1.19 stood for a -61.19% since 02/10/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+The recent low of $1.19 stood for a -59.97% since 02/10/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
 A beta of 0 is also allocated to the stock.
 Since the beta is less than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Technical chart claims that NIO Limited (NIO) would settle between $4.31/share to $4.41/share level.
-However, if the stock price goes below the $4.07 mark, then the market for NIO Limited becomes much weaker.
-If that happens, the stock price might even plunge as low as $3.93 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.41.
+Technical chart claims that NIO Limited (NIO) would settle between $4.75/share to $5/share level.
+However, if the stock price goes below the $4.21 mark, then the market for NIO Limited becomes much weaker.
+If that happens, the stock price might even plunge as low as $3.92 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 0.08.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at BofA/Merrill raised their recommendation on shares of NIO from Underperform to Neutral in their opinion released on December 31.
 Piper Jaffray, analysts launched coverage of NIO Limited (NYSE:NIO) stock with a Neutral recommendation, according to their flash note issued to investors on December 03.
 Analysts at Goldman lowered the stock to a Neutral call from its previous Buy recommendation, in a research note that dated back to October 04.